-So, in conclusion, can AirTags get wet?
+So, in conclusion.
+Can AirTags get wet?
 Yes.
 AirTags can get wet, and no, they are not waterproof.
 AirTags are only water-resistant and splash-resistant and have an ingress protection rating of IP67, so you should not expect them to be waterproof.
-If you want full IPX8 waterproof protection for an AirTag, consider purchasing a waterproof AirTag case or keychain.
+If you want IPX8 waterproof protection against water submersion, consider purchasing a waterproof AirTag case or keychain.

-Looking for additional reading, check out my other article where I explore useful AirTag ideas.
+Looking for additional reading, check out my other article where I explore where to use Apple AirTags.